-Driver Mode 10: Pulsed driver¶
+Driver Mode 10: Pulse¶

 This page describes a mode of operation for a driver.
 See the Working with Drivers section of the FAST Serial Protocol documentation for details about how to use it.

 Pulse the driver (up to 255ms) when triggered.
 Parameters let you control the PWM (both for the initial kick and longer value), as well as the rest time.